-- Master node: A Redis node that provides read and write capabilities.
+- Master node: a Redis node that provides read and write capabilities.

-- Replica node: A Redis node that provides high availability or read-only capability.
+- Replica node: a Redis node that provides high availability or read-only capability.
 A master node cannot be a replica node.

-Read-only replica (read-write separation):
+Read-Only replica (read/write separation):

-- Supported editions: 4.0 Standard Edition instance.
-When the number of replicas is greater than 1, automatic read-write separation can be enabled to extend the read performance vertically.
+- Supported editions: TencentDB for Redis 4.0 Memory Edition (Standard Architecture) and above instance.
+When the number of replicas is greater than or equal to 1, automatic read/write separation can be enabled to extend the read performance vertically.
 Up to 5 replica nodes can be supported.

-- How it works: After read-only replica is enabled, write requests will be routed to the master node, while read requests will be routed to all replica nodes through the load balancing algorithm and no longer be processed by the master node.
-This read-write separation feature is provided by the Proxy component built in TencentDB for Redis.
+- How it works: after read-only replica is enabled, write requests will be routed to the master node, while read requests will be routed to all replica nodes through the load balancing algorithm and no longer be processed by the master node.
+This read/write separation feature is provided by the Proxy component built in TencentDB for Redis.

-- Enabling/disabling: You can enable or disable read-only replica on the instance creation page in the TencentDB for Redis Console or through TencentCloud API.
+- Enabling/Disabling: you can enable or disable read-only replica on the instance creation page in the TencentDB for Redis console or through TencentCloud API.

 - Service reliability (1–5 replicas)